Kurrawong/fair-ease-matcher/documentation.md

 2. [EarthPortal](https://earthportal.eu/)

 The analyser can be modified rather than configured at a lower level without much difficulty, though knowledge of Python and or SPARQL would be a requirement.
-The string cleaning functions for example can altered or 'commented out'.
+The string cleaning functions for example can be altered or 'commented out'.
 The SPARQL query can be modified to change the number of Full Text Search results _per search term_ within the `src/sparql/query_template.sparql` file on line 22.
 This number is currently set to 10 in the production instance, and 5 in the development instance (see [Appendix B](#appendix-b---live-instances)).
 Changing this mostly impacts the number of Wildcard results, which are of a poorer quality than Exact and URI matches.
 It is suggested that this number could be set as low as possible such that a 'complete' set of Exact matches is returned.